0xbaha/env-setup/README.md

-# Dev Setup
+# Environment Setup

-Set up an environment for the development, testing, staging, and production.
+Set up an environment for web development, including the phase of developing, testing, staging, and production.

+### Web Development

 - Virtual machine setup in VirtualBox 6.1[<sup>1</sup>](#footnotes) for **development** environment.
 - Server setup in [DigitalOcean](https://m.do.co/c/d0e1521b9ceb) for **testing** and **staging** environment.